Sketch the line structure of the molecule that satisfies the cond... | Channels for Pearson+

 Naming Ketones: Study with Video Lessons, Practice Problems & Examples

-Sketch the line structure of the molecule that satisfies the condition: cyclic ketone with 7 carbons and an ethyl group on the gamma carbon
+Sketch the line structure of the molecule that satisfies the condition: ketone with 6 carbons total and 4 carbons as its longest chain

-Sketch the line structure of the molecule that satisfies the condition: cyclic ketone with 7 carbons and an ethyl group on the gamma carbon
+Sketch the line structure of the molecule that satisfies the condition: ketone with 6 carbons total and 4 carbons as its longest chain